atiedebee/Partial-Keepinventory/README.md

 - Based on experience points

 Levels take increasingly more experience to get, which makes that mode increasingly more punishing when you're on a higher level.
-> /pki xp mode [vanilla / static-level / static-points]
+> /pki xp mode [vanilla / static-level / static-points / custom-level / custom-points]

 ---